 Email: firstname.lastname@example.org I check my email in the morning and before I turn the computer off as I leave the classroom in the afternoon.
 I will return emails as soon as possible and am very timely with this type of communication.
 If you sign up for Class Dojo, I get the messages immediately.
 Traditionally, this has been my quickest form of communication.

 Notes: I check the Daily Folder (homework notebook) for notes each morning.
 I will write a reply in the Binder Reminder when I have read the note.
 If you are changing the way your child goes home, you must write a note before a change of transportation can take place.
 If your child is absent, you must write an excuse within in 48 hours or it will be entered as unexecused.

 Telephone Calls: The school telephone number is (936)258-2535.
 When you call the school, the secretaries and clerks will take a message and place it in my message pocket.
 I will check for messages when I am able to go to the teachers’ workroom.
 If I have duty or obligations that prevent me from going to the workroom, I may not receive the message immediately after your telephone call.
 In addition, I will return the call after my class has been dismissed and/or other school duties are completed.

 The fourth grade teachers feel that homework is an integral part of the school curriculum.
 It serves as an important link between school and home to keep the families informed about the student’s learning, as well as reinforcing and extending what has been taught in the classroom.
-Assignments are never sent home without an explanation having been given in class.
-Your child will have homework every night, Monday through Thursday, which will include reading for 20 minutes Every fourth grader will receive a Daily Binder.
-This is a great organizational tool that we use to record the homework assignments each day, as well as communications.
+This year we are not going to have spelling tests.
+We will continue to use the “spelling words”, but for word study and vocabuary only.
+Also, the only homework being assigned this year is a reading log with response which will start off with reading for 20 minutes every night.
+The student’s reading time will increase throughout the year to develop stamina.
+The increase in minutes will be based on your student’s current goal.